Cap-go/docs/plugin/know-issues.md

 xmlns:tools="http://schemas.android.com/tools"
 ```

-## IOS don't build
+## IOS does not build

 ### GetConfig

-This problem happen when your app use capacitor 3 with Capgo 4, upgrade your app to v4 or use Capgo v3 ( not recommended it's deprecated and soon will not work)
+This problem happens when your app uses capacitor 3 with Capgo 4.
+Upgrade your app to v4 or use Capgo v3. ( not recommended.
+It is deprecated and soon will not work.)

 <figure><img src="../.gitbook/assets/issue_get_config.png" alt=""><figcaption></figcaption></figure>